phalcon-orphanage/docs/docs/en/events.md

 <a name='usage'></a>
 ## Usage Example
-In the following example, we will use the EventsManager to listen for the 'afterQuery' event produced in a MySQL connection managed by `Phalcon\Db`:
+In the following example, we will use the EventsManager to listen for the `afterQuery` event produced in a MySQL connection managed by `Phalcon\Db`:

 ```php
 <?php